transformers

 • Forecasting Future World Events with Neural Networks (zou…hendrycks, 2022) - takes tasks from metaculus

-• Shortcut Learning of Large Language Models in Natural Language Understanding: A Survey (du et al. 2022)
+• Shortcut Learning of LLMs in Natural Language Understanding: A Survey (du et al. 2022)

 • Neurosymbolic Programming for Science (sun…costilla-reyes, 2022)